zack-bitcoin/amoveo-docs/blog_posts/private_oracles.md

 Hash functions are one-way functions.
 That means that given the output of a hash function, it is not possible to guess what the input was.

 Important for deniability:
-Given 256-bits of random data, it is impossible to prove that this is not the output of SHA256 for some data that you know.
+Given 256-bits of random data Y, it is impossible to prove that this is not the output of SHA256 for some data X that you know.
 You can't prove that you do not know something.

+This enables us to build crypto databases where it is impossible to prove the existence or non-existence of certain elements.

+You need to be careful about how you generate Y.
+If a 3rd party can use a deterministic process to generate it, then deniability is broken.

+Each participant generates lots of unsigned, unhashed randomness.
+Then it is XOR'd together.
+Do use any seed to generate more bits.

 Verkle trees with SNARKS
 ===========

+A zkSNARK is a calculation where some of the values being calculated over are encrypted.

 Verkle trees are a kind of cryptographic database, they are similar to merkle trees, but they are based on alternatives to hash functions.
 The important property of verkle trees is that we can snarkify a verkle proof.
+Once a verkle proof has been snarkified, we can hide aspects of the proof, and verifiers can still tell that the proof is valid.

 Using the tree as a key-value store, we can prove that an value exists in the key-value store, without needing to reveal which key we had used to look up that value.